-The Facade Inspection Safety Program (FISP), formerly known as Local Law 11, requires buildings greater than 6 stories to have their exterior walls and appurtenances inspected every 5 years by a Qualified Exterior Wall Inspector (QEWI).
+The Facade Inspection Safety Program (FISP), widely known as Local Law 11, requires buildings greater than 6 stories to have their exterior walls and appurtenances critically examined every 5 years by a Qualified Exterior Wall Inspector (QEWI).
+A QEWI is not a generalist: the DOB only accepts FISP reports from New York State licensed Professional Engineers or Registered Architects with documented facade experience who have qualified with the Department.
+The examination itself is a professional engineering exercise, combining close-up inspection from scaffold or rigging, probes where warranted, and an engineering judgment call on every condition observed.

 After inspection, facades are classified into one of three categories: